 A step by step guide to formatting an ebook in a Microsoft Word document

 While many think it is difficult or even tiresome trying to get a manuscript passed by Smashwords, the truth is that it is very easy.

-For those used to using Kindle publishing, it often comes as a surprise that the file you uploaded to KDP is unsuitable for other formats.
+For those used to using Kindle Direct Publishing, it often comes as a surprise that the file you uploaded to KDP is unsuitable for other formats.
 The reason is simple.

 Kindle converts your file to their one proprietary format and so long as it fits on the screen, you pass.

 I have read many Kindle ebooks that have suffered from this.
 It is extremely annoying when fonts change, line spacing and paragraph formatting changes and page breaks create unwanted blank pages or the table of contents is badly formed.

 To avoid these problems, it is important to format an ebook correctly before uploading and publishing.

 When publishing with Smashwords, your ebook file needs to be suitable for nine different ebook formats, not just one.

 This is why you need to change your thinking from simply producing a Word document, to producing an ebook file.